 See our Information and Advice for Computer Science Majors and Minors document for more information regarding our program and our requirements.

-For problems/questions on general education core requirements (i.e., non-ICS courses), students should consult the advisors at Arts and Sciences Student Academic Services (Hawai`i Hall 114, phone 956-8755).
+For problems/questions on general education core requirements (i.e., non-ICS courses), students should consult the advisors at College of Natural Sciences Student Academic Success Center (Keller Hall 213, phone 956-5911).

 To be admitted into the BS or BA program, students must meet the following requirements.